 - Retirement Plans

-In addition, the principal may include special powers to run a business, manage or sell property, and any other financial act legal under law.
+In addition, the principal may include special powers to run a business, manage or sell property, and any other financial act permissible by state and federal law.

-The principal, along with the agent, should complete the power of attorney together.
+The principal and agent should complete the power of attorney together.
 If there is anything the principal doesn’t understand they should seek legal counsel.

 Step 4 – Sign the Power of Attorney